SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 ![Header bar](~/user-guide/images/PO_HeaderBar.png)

 - The *Overview* tab provides a **snapshot of key metrics**, including the top 5 individuals in multiple teams, the most available skills, the number of contacts, deprecated contacts, and drafts, and the five most recently added contacts.
-This tab gives you a quick view of important information at a glance.
+This tab gives you a quick view of important information.

   ![Overview page](~/user-guide/images/PO_People_Overview_Example.png)